sandhyaparna/Data-Science/Statistics/BivariateAnalysis.md

 Covariance - Variance between 2 variables.
 Indicates the extent to which two random variables change in tandem.
 Lies between -∞ and +∞.
 Cov(X,Y) = Σ(Xi-Xavg)(Yi-Yavg) / (n-1)

 Correlation - Correlation refers to the scaled/Normalized form of covariance.
 Measure used to represent how strongly two random variables are related.
+Indicates the extent to which two variables move together.
 Lies between -1 and +1.
 Not influenced by change of scale and dimensionless
 Corr(X,Y) = Cov(X,Y)/XstdDev.YstdDev

 ##### 2 Categorical Variables